Policy Number: 129

 - to file a complaint with the U.S. Department of Education concerning alleged failures by The University of Texas Health Science Center at Houston (“university”) to comply with requirements of the law.

 Student: An individual who is or who has been in attendance at the university and regarding whom the university maintains educational records.
 It does not include persons who were admitted but did not attend the university.
-For the purposes of this policy, “attendance” includes attendance in person or by correspondence (including electronic correspondence) and the period during which a person is working under a work-study program.
+For the purposes of this policy, “attendance” includes attendance in person, by correspondence, online or via distance learning.
+Attendance also includes working in a position that requires student status, such as Graduate Research Assistants, Graduate Assistants and Teaching Assistants.

-Educational Records: Includes records directly related to a student maintained by the university.
+Educational Records: Records maintained by the university that are directly related to a student.
 Educational records do not include:

 - records of instructional, administrative and educational personnel in the sole possession of the maker, used only as a personal memory aid, and that are inaccessible or that are not revealed to any individual except a temporary substitute;

-- records of The University of Texas Police Department;
+- records of The University of Texas Police - Houston;

 - student medical and counseling records created, maintained and used only in connection with provision of medical treatment or counseling to the student, that are not disclosed to anyone other than the individuals providing the treatment;